 4. Closer (2004)

 In Mike Nichols’ searing study of relationships, 23-year-old Natalie Portman played an emotionally needy girl named Alice.
-She is utterly self-conscious who wants to put a bad relationship behind her.
+She is utterly self-conscious and wants to put a bad relationship behind her.
 She sometimes works as a stripper and dallies with the narrative’s two leading male characters, played by Jude Law and Cliver Owen.
-Closer is a tangled web of love that’s easily commanded by Portman’s absolutely fearless performance (Owen, Law and Julia Roberts also give their career best performances).
-Her big, shining eyes and seductive smiles lift the story’s unpredictable turns to another level.
+Portman commands this film with her absolutely fearless performance (Owen, Law and Julia Roberts also give career best performances).
+Her sparkling eyes and alluring smile take the story’s unpredictable turns to another level.

 3. Leon: The Professional (1994)

 The undercurrent of sexuality thrown upon Mathilda naturally attracted great controversy.
 It evoked few unsettling interpretations.
 But Portman provides an amazingly deft performance, elegantly unfurling her characters’ deep-seated emotions.
-Her haunting yet grounded performance makes the unsavoury interpretations too puritanical or plainly ignorant.
-With Gary Oldman’s villainous and fascinatingly over-the-top performance to boot, the film turns into a brilliant entertainer.
+Her haunting yet grounded performance makes the unsavory interpretations too puritanical or plainly ignorant.
+A villainous and fascinatingly over-the-top performance by Gary Oldman turns this film into a brilliant entertainer.

 2. Jackie (2016)

 She even worked with a dialect coach to get the accent right.
-Portman, who was the same age as Jacqueline at the time of JFK’s assassination, deftly unearthed the icon’s human side.
+Portman, who was the same age as Jacqueline at the time of JFK’s assassination, deftly unearths the icon’s human side.
 Larrain offers a more piercing portrait than the usual polished biopics.
 And, Portman strives hard to make the titular character palpably human.
-She excels especially in the scenes she assertively takes on the questions of the vigilant journalist (played by Billy Crudup).
+She excels especially in the scenes where she assertively takes on the questions of the vigilant journalist (played by Billy Crudup).

 1. Black Swan (2010)